 What is the Net Investment Income Tax?
 The net investment income tax is the federal tax imposed on certain capital gains and dividends.
 It applies to all income over $200,000 (or the greater of the individual’s adjusted gross income or $250,000 if married, filing separately).

-For 2019, the top tax rate is 39.6% of taxable income (plus 0.9% Medicare surtax and 1.45% Medicare tax).
+2019 the top tax rate was 39.6% of taxable income (plus 0.9% Medicare surtax and 1.45% Medicare tax).

 The tax is paid on long-term capital gains and dividends as well as short-term capital gains and dividends.